 Have you ever heard the expression, “Well, you can’t have everything…”

-I’ve talked about this before but I hear this expression over and over and it makes me a little sad.
+I hear it again and again, and it makes me a little sad.
 Sure, I know I can’t have everything.
 Most mature people know that sometimes compromises have to be made.
 It can even be smart to make compromises.
-But, when it comes to a job search or career change, we owe it to ourselves to stop and re-evaluate what the best fit is for each of us.

 I stayed in a “good enough” job for too long.
 “You can’t have everything” became a mantra for the days when yet another compromise I had made hit me square in the face demanding some attention.
 Commute to long?
 Well, you can’t have everything.
 Pay too low?
 Yes, but where else would I get the flexibility?
 Not growing and challenged?
 Look, it’s nice to be very good at your job, who needs the insecurity?
 Obnoxious co-workers?
 There are difficult people everywhere.